MarvinTeichmann/tensorflow-fcn/README.md

 ## Requirements

-Apart from `tensorflow`, this code requires the following packages to be installed:
+This code requires `tensorflow` Version 1.0 to run.
+For older Versions, please use commit `bf9400c6303826e1c25bf09a3b032e51cef57e3b`.
+In addition the following packages are required:

 numpy
 scipy